Riddler: Batman: White Knight

 The Riddler made a minor appearance in the 2017 series Batman: White Knight.
 Riddler, along with several other Batman villains, is tricked by Jack Napier (who in this reality was a Joker who had been force-fed an overdose of pills by Batman, which temporarily cured him of his insanity) into drinking liquids that had been laced with particles from Clayface's body.
 This was done so that Napier, who was using Mad Hatter's technology to control Clayface, could control them by way of Clayface's ability to control parts of his body that had been separated from him.
 Riddler and the other villains are then used to attack a library that Napier himself was instrumental in building in one of Gotham City's poorer districts.
 Later on in the story, the control hat is stolen by the Neo-Joker (the second Harley Quinn, who felt that Jack Napier was a pathetic abnormality, while the Joker was the true, beautiful personality), in an effort to get Napier into releasing the Joker persona.
 Riddler also appears in the sequel storyline Batman: Curse of the White Knight, being among the villains murdered by Azrael.

+Dark Knights of Steel

+Riddler (Named Fiddler in this version) first appears as one of the boys believed to be captured from Arkham Orphanage by Man Bat.
+He is seen with younger versions of Mad Hatter, Killer Croc and Jimmy White when Batman, Superman and Supergirl fight Kirk Langstrom.
+Jimmy then reveals that the group are actually being rescued by Kirk to get away from Elizabeth Arkham's deadly experiments.

+A grown up Fiddler then reappears as part of the King's Banes Secret Six alongside Ragdoll, Scandal Savage and Cheshire.
+This version sports a Robin Hood style outfit with embroidered question marks and a wooden fiddle with a question mark shaped handle.